JimOfLeisure/c3sat/readme.md

 I am licensing my "artwork" which includes SVG representations of mountains, hills and trees under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Don't try too hard; in your attribution you can link back to my GitHub repo, my GitHub user page or my CivFantatics Forums user page or a thread started by me; whatever is easy.
 Or heck just use my name.
 I'm just licensing it to assure you you can use it.

 Some code from other authors is currently included in this repo.
-See [the horspool.py readme](horspool/readme.md) for license and attribution for that code and [timmywil's jquery.panzoom](https://github.com/timmywil/jquery.panzoom) for html/jquery.panzoom.min.js info.
+See [the horspool.py readme](horspool/readme.md) for license and attribution.

 ## History